HiKE: Hierarchical Evaluation Framework for Korean-English Code-Switching Speech Recognition: Experiments

 \subsection{CS-ASR of Multilingual ASR Models}

-We evaluated $9$ multilingual ASR models with diverse architectures (CTC, Transformer, and LLM-based), assessing their CS-ASR performance using MER and PIER metrics.
-As shown in \autoref{tab:bench_result}, a severe performance drop occurred on CS data across all models, with the MER increasing by a factor of $3$ to $14$ compared to monolingual performance, revealing significant limitations for practical use.
+We evaluated $10$ multilingual ASR models with diverse architectures (CTC, Transformer, and LLM-based), assessing their CS-ASR performance using MER and PIER metrics.
+As shown in \autoref{tab:bench_result}, a severe performance drop occurred on CS data across all models, with the MER increasing by a factor of $3$ to $13$ compared to monolingual performance, revealing significant limitations for practical use.
 A closer look at specific architectures reveals further nuances.
 For instance, the CTC-based \textsc{SenseVoice-Small}, despite showing stable performance across CS-levels and a better overall MER than the similarly-sized \textsc{Whisper-Small}, still exhibited a high error rate at the actual code-switching points.
 This suggests that while CTC architectures may be robust in overall transcription, they struggle specifically with the precise moment of language transition.

-Furthermore, our analysis revealed a clear divergence in performance patterns between non-LLM and LLM-based models.
-Most non-LLM models performed best on sentence-level CS and worst on word-level CS, which we attribute to the higher complexity and unpredictable nature of intra-sentential switch points.
-In contrast, the LLM-based \textsc{GPT-4o-Transcribe} exhibited the opposite behavior, performing best on word-level CS.
+In contrast, models leveraging Large Language Models (LLMs) trained on extensive text corpora displayed distinct behavioral patterns compared to speech-centric models.
+Specifically, despite having over five times the parameter count of \textsc{Whisper-Large}, \textsc{Gemma-3n} and \textsc{Audio-Flamingo-3} failed to achieve competitive results in CS-ASR, with both MER and PIER exceeding $54$. \textsc{GPT-4o-Transcribe} was the only LLM-based model to outperform \textsc{Whisper-Large}.
+Notably, while most non-LLM models performed best on sentence-level CS and worst on word-level CS, \textsc{GPT-4o-Transcribe} exhibited the opposite trend, achieving its highest performance on word-level CS and its weakest on sentence-level CS.
 We hypothesize that this reflects the distribution of its training data, as large text corpora are rich in word-level CS but contain comparatively few instances of sentence-level CS.

 To analyze the effect of model scale on CS-ASR performance, we evaluated the Whisper family of models.
 The results show a clear correlation between size and capability: CS-ASR performance, nearly absent in the smallest models (e.g., Tiny and Base), gradually emerges with increasing scale.
-Despite this trend, even the largest model's error rate on CS data was over six times higher than on monolingual data, indicating that model scaling alone is an insufficient solution for achieving practical CS-ASR performance.
+Despite this trend, even the largest model's error rate on CS data was over five times higher than on monolingual data, indicating that model scaling alone is an insufficient solution for achieving practical CS-ASR performance.